 - You need to be an undergraduate student entering BGSU and have access to your BGSU email account to access and write your placement.

 - Do not obtain any form of assistance while taking the Writing Placement.
 This includes consulting with a teacher, parent, or friend for proofreading or editing your written essay.
+This extends to the use of artificial intelligence language models like ChatGPT.
 It is imperative that you honor this important part of the placement guidelines.
 It is to your disadvantage to receive a score higher than your actual abilities.
 A score that is too high would place you in a course beyond your capabilities with a limited probability of success.

 You have 24 hours to complete your placement, which gives you time to explore ideas, draft your essay, revise to improve, and edit to polish.
 We’re looking to see what you can produce when given more than the standard two-hours in standardized tests, so make the most of the time given you.
 Your placement determines how many writing classes you are required to take!